JustinHu1988/My-notes/Linux-bible-notes.md

 Without the double hyphen, the letters `h`,`e`,`l`,and `p` would be interpreted as separate options.

-- (There are some commands that don’t follow the double hyphen convention, using a single hyphen before a word, but most commands use double hyphens for word options.)
+- (There are some commands that don't follow the double hyphen convention, using a single hyphen before a word, but most commands use double hyphens for word options.)